-Craig is a Founder and Executive Chairman of Ecolution kWh, LLC. (www.ecokwh.com) Ecolution technology converts kinetic energy in moving vehicles into an electric micro-grid, in the process making a train station the e-mobility center of its town.
+Craig is a Founder and Executive Chairman of the Ecolution Power Company (www.ecolutionpower.com).
+Ecolution technology converts kinetic energy in moving vehicles into an electric micro-grid, in the process making a train station the e-mobility center of its town.
 The company’s patented intellectual property enables truck/trailers, trains, and subway cars to become a power plant transporting energy to where it is most needed.

 Co-Chairman of the Board, The Space Railway Corporation, (www.spacerailway.com).
 The Space Railway will pave the way for sending cargo into space in larger amounts and at a vastly lesser cost than currently feasible, and bringing material amounts of cargo back on the same space ships.

 Craig founded three companies that achieved roughly $1 billion of revenue within 18 months.
-His companies completed 12 acquisitions of metals companies and he has won three hostile proxy contests.
+He has won three hostile proxy contests on Wall Street.
 Craig was a finalist for the prestigious Platts/S&P “CEO of the Year” award in the global metals industries for the year 2018.
 He is currently the Executive Chairman of the Ecolution Power Company and Co-Chairman of the Space Railway Corporation.

-Esmark revenues grew from $4 million in 2003 to $3.5 billion in 2008.
-The company was sold in 2008 for an enterprise value of $1.25 billion.
-That year, Esmark (ESMK) became the highest appreciating stock on either the NASDAQ or NYSE (for the full year).
-The story is chronicled in “America For Sale, How the Foreign Pack Circled and Devoured Esmark.”
+His first company’s revenues grew from $4 million in 2003 to $3.5 billion in 2008.
+The company was sold in 2008 for an enterprise value of $1.25 billion after becoming the highest appreciating stock on either the NASDAQ (ESMK) or the NYSE (for the full year).
+Craig chronicled the story in his first book, “America For Sale, How the Foreign Pack Circled and Devoured Esmark.”
 Copyright 2009 Craig T. Bouchard and James V. Koch, (ABC-CLIO.)

-In 1992, Craig returned to Tokyo as the Manager of the Tokyo Trading Room, Area Head of Asia Pacific and Managing Director of CCI Finance LTD, a merchant bank in Beijing, China.
-CCI Finance was a joint venture between the Bank of China, the Industrial Bank of Japan, and First Chicago.
+In 1992, Craig returned to Tokyo, as Area Head of Asia Pacific and Managing Director of CCI Finance LTD, a merchant bank in Beijing, China.
+CCI Finance was a joint venture between the Bank of China, the Industrial Bank of Japan, and Craig’s company First Chicago.

 Craig did not let business get in the way of his passion.
-His novel “The Adventures of Ai” was one of the world’s most popular children’s book projects in 2014.
+His novel “The Adventures of Ai” became one of the world’s most popular children’s book projects in 2014.
 The book was translated into Japanese, Mandarin, Spanish, and Arabic, with the accompanying Adventures of Ai video game, achieving over 300,000 downloads globally on Apple iTunes, Google Play, and Samsung.
 The project benefited 18 children charities around the world.